 In most cases on eBay, “Buy It Now” prices must be 40% higher than the original auction prices people set for the items they’re selling.

 In my personal experience, this often puts the item at a higher price than I wanted to list it.
-Unfortunately, in those cases, the buyers’ offers are sometimes the actual price I was hoping for initially.
+Unfortunately, in those cases, the buyers’ offers are sometimes the price I initially hoped for.

-Furthermore, sellers can also decline the offers, so it’s a total win-win.
+Furthermore, sellers can also decline the offers, so it’s a win-win.

-These days, eBay offers something called the Global Shipping Program (GSP) that allows sellers to sell outside their home countries without worrying about the hassle and increased cost of international shipping.
+Today, eBay offers the Global Shipping Program (GSP) that allows sellers to sell outside their home countries without worrying about the hassle and increased cost of international shipping.

 The postage rate for the seller is whatever it would cost to send the item to the US-based shipping company (i.e., domestic shipping).